 This one's an even older FO, I finished this at the end of January, just in time for a 'knit-your-chrismas-yarn' knitalong that I won a runner up prize for!
 Woo!

-This is the Anthropologie Inspired Capelet, rewritten to work in the aran-ish yarn my Mum span me for Christmas.
+Anthropologie Inspired Capelet, rewritten to work in the aran-ish yarn my Mum span me for Christmas.
 It's supposed to be reverse stocking stitch, but it's reversible and I prefer the inside.
 It's also technically round neck but my brooch is too heavy for it.
 Eh, I still like it.

 By some bizarre coincidence, I just received my prize for this knitalong today.
 I would have got it sooner, but...er...I may have given our lovely group moderator the wrong address by mistake.